Disclosures on corporate governance practices

 Regulations regarding the termination of director’s contracts

 The director’s contracts of the Management Board members do not expressly provide for severance pay.
-In deviation from clause 4.2.3 of the German Corporate Governance Code as amended on 7 February 2017, it has not been agreed that payments made to Management Board members on premature termination of their director’s contract including fringe benefits do not exceed the equivalent of two years’ remuneration (severance pay cap) and compensate no more than the remaining term of the director’s contract.
+To the extent possible, the Supervisory Board takes care that any payments made to a Management Board member due to early termination of their Management Board activity shall not exceed twice the annual remuneration (severance cap) and shall not constitute remuneration for more than the remaining term of the employment contract.

 If a Management Board member dies during the term of their director’s contract, the fixed annual salary and the variable remuneration are to be paid pro rata temporis to their surviving dependants for a period of six months after the end of the month in which the Management Board member died.
 If a Management Board member becomes permanently incapable of working during the term of their director’s contract, the contract will end three months after the end of the half-year in which the member’s permanent incapacity was established.
 In the event of illness, the benefits will be paid for a term of six months, but no longer than until the director’s contract ends.